vbouchaud/conf-wrapper/README.md

 ## Description
 Yet another conf wrapper.
-This conf wrapper uses a fork (vbouchaud/cpp-optparse) of cpp-optparse by Johannes Weißl (weisslj/cpp-optparse)
+This conf wrapper uses a fork: vbouchaud/cpp-optparse of cpp-optparse by Johannes Weißl: weisslj/cpp-optparse

 ## Usage
 You can use conf-wrapper editing Conf.hpp and Conf.cpp to add what option you want.
 Just follow the examples.